-Bulgaria by Erin Bender of TravelWithBender.com
+Bulgaria by Erin of ExploreWithErin.com

 Bulgaria was quite the surprising road trip.
 Endless fields of sunflowers, historic buildings and snow-capped mountains with beautiful grassy slopes.
 The best 5 places to visit?
 Varna, Veliko Tarnarvo, Plovdiv, Govedartsi, and Rila.
-You’ll find great food in Veliko Tarnarvo, scenic lakes in Govedartsi and a 10th century monastery in Rila.
+You will find great food in Veliko Tarnarvo, scenic lakes in Govedartsi and a 10th century monastery in Rila.
 Driving is easy with most signs in English and most of the roads were fairly well kept.
 It’s all relatively close together as well, so hit it up in one week or take your time and spread it over a month.

 Scotland by Viktoria Urbanek of Chronic-Wanderlust.com

 Start your road trip in Edinburgh, Scotland’s vibrant capital and make your way to your first stop at Stirling Castle.
 Enjoy a throwback in time as you visit the castle before you continue towards Loch Lomond National Park.
 The endlessness welcomes you with wide arms.
 Your next stop should be around Fort Williams to catch a glimpse of the Glenfinnan viaduct where a scene of the second Harry Potter movie was shot.
 Prepare yourself for Nessie when you arrive at Loch Ness and feel the magic that surrounds the lake.